 How to Deal With Sexual Harassment As a Manager

 When an employee complains that he or she is experiencing sexual harassment of any type, the employer has a legal, ethical, and employee relations obligation to investigate the charges thoroughly.
 The employer can't decide whether to believe the employee but must take him or her at their word.

 If an employer hears rumors that sexual harassment is occurring, the employer must investigate the potential harassment the same as if they had received a formal complaint.

 - It can include hearing gossip from other employees.

 - It can involve instances in which noninvolved employees or friends of the targeted employee bring up the subject with Human Resources to help their coworker or friend who is embarrassed to go to HR.

 - It can also include any instance in which an employee tells HR about questionable behavior that they have witnessed.

 These are examples of how seriously employers must take sexual and any other form of employee harassment that is or may be occurring in their workplace.

 As an HR staff person, one of the most common requests that will occur when you are approached by an employee to talk is that they want to tell you something, but you must first promise to keep it confidential.
-Confidentiality in HR is not well understood by employees.
+Employees do not well understand confidentiality in HR.

 How to Handle Sexual Harassment in the Workplace

 - Before a complaint is filed, make sure you have posted and informed all employees of your organization’s policy relative to sexual harassment.
 It won’t be tolerated; it will be investigated.

 - Provide several different ways in which an employee can make a formal charge or complaint.
 You will not want to make complaints to the manager or supervisor the employee's only option as this may be the individual about whom the employee needs to complain.
 Human Resources offices are an excellent option.
 So is the CEO, president, or company owner unless they are the harasser.
 A manager is also a good option if he or she is not involved.